Western Sydney Two Blues: History

 Finally with the influx of young players in this period Parramatta won its initial First Grade premiership in 1977, a 17–9 victory against Randwick under coach Peter Fenton.
-The Two Blues had waited 44 years to sample the sweet taste of victory, but the wait was worthwhile.
+The Two Blues had waited 44 years to achieve victory, but the wait was worthwhile.

 The Club then played in the 1979 and 1984 grand finals going down to Randwick on both occasions, but revenge would be sweet in 1985 and 1986 when the underdogs from Sydney's west succeeded in beating the Galloping Greens to win consecutive premierships under coach Paul Dalton.

 In 2018 the club identified the need to evolve and deliver greater opportunity for the game of rugby in Greater Western Sydney.
 The clubs' members originate from all across the West with the club making the strategic decision to re-brand from Parramatta Rugby Club to the Western Sydney Two Blues to better reflect our presence in the competition, our members and playing group and to take lead for the game of rugby in Western Sydney.

 Four of Parramatta's favourite sons switched to League with success.
 Ken Kearney (a Wallaby in 1947 and 1948), Ray Price (a Wallaby between 1974 and 1976), Tony Melrose who played for the Wallabies in 1978 and 1979, and Andrew Leeds who played for his country between 1986 and 1988 all wore the Two Blues with pride and then switched to the Parramatta Eels.
 Leeds and Peter Kay, capped against England in 1988, were the club's most recent Wallabies until Tatafu Polota-Nau played two Tests on the Wallabies 2005 Tour against England and Ireland.